 26-29 March 2020

 While this show is primarily a consumer show, aimed at self-builders and home renovators, it may be worth signing up as an exhibitor if these are the customers that you are trying to reach with your business.
 There are other events throughout the year around the UK; see http://www.homebuildingshow.co.uk/ more information.

 The Security Event

-This is a major new exhibition for both the commercial and residential security markets.
+This is a major exhibition for both the commercial and residential security markets.
 It’s aimed at security professionals, so it’s perfect for those in the construction industry who deal with the security aspect of the built environment.
 It offers direct engagement across the supply chain, and a programme of interesting talks.